Buckhouse/blue/README.md

 Now I want to improve...

-	•	I want to explore if there are CSS changes I can do so that the whole page is visible no matter what the browser size is...
-    •   please help me think thorugh this
-    •   first I want to do an audit of the containers on my html.
-I'm worried ihave too many.
-    •   next I want to make a plan to be able to dynamically resize everything based on the size of the browser window.
+	•	I want to explore if there are CSS changes I can do so that the left at right bottons stay locked to the bottom of the page.
+And if the description text is too long, it just flows under it and the BG on the controls is .8 opacity so we can still see there's something underneath.
+I want to be able to scroll to see all of the overflowing text, however, so i think I'll need to extend the size of the text box so that this can happen.
+Pleas help me make a plan on how to do this.